jacobadedoyin/Identity-Cloud-Security-Portfolio/README.md

 Maintained by **Jacob Adedoyin**.

-This repository is open source and intended as a professional cloud, identity, access management, and security portfolio.
+This repository is open source and intended as a professional cloud security, IAM, access governance, and secure operations portfolio.